allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 * photons refract on silicon-air interface
 * tracks are terminated when a photon leaves *first encountered* sensitive volume
-* tracks are terminated if a passive object is hit (the only supported passive object type is `box`)
+* tracks are terminated if a passive object is hit (the only supported passive object type is `box`) Verbose information on tracking for each photon is printed if this module is run with `DEBUG` logging level.

 Initial direction and starting timestamp for every photon in the bunch are generated to mimic spatial and temporal distributions of delivered intensity of a real laser pulse.